paladin-t/b8.plugins/README.md

 ## Using

-### Installation
+### Installing

-It's not recommended to manipulate disks under the library directory manually, but don't be afraid of screwing off to install these plugins, following steps:
+It's not recommended to manipulate regular disks under the library directory manually, but don't be afraid of screwing off to install these plugins, following steps:

 1. Clone or download then extract the latest [content](https://github.com/paladin-t/b8.plugins/archive/master.zip) to your local storage
 2. Create a `plugins` directory under the root directory of your disk library if it's not yet there